 - " Do NOT install bends directly on top of the fireplace gather.
-A minimum 900mm length of flue must be installed first before the first bend is positioned - " No more than 2 x 45 degree bends are allowed.
-The length of flue between the bends must not exceed 1800mm.
-Additional vertical flue maybe required to asisst with adequate draw. - " 90 degree bends are NOT to be used
+A minimum 900mm length of flue must be installed first before the first bend is positioned - " No more than 4 x 45 degree bends are allowed.
+The length of flue between two bends must not exceed 1800mm.
+For each set of bends an extra length of flue should be added.
+Additional vertical flue maybe required to further assist with adequate draw - " 90 degree bends are NOT to be used